How Much Does Good User Interface Design Matter?

 Make it Easy to Navigate

-A kind UI and UX means users feel comfortable and empowered to click through without feeling lost.
+A kind and good user interface and user experience means users feel comfortable and empowered to click through without feeling lost.
 Nurture that experience with navigation that is clear and visible.
 Let users know where they are, where they’ve been, and where they can go.
 This can be done with visual clues such as page titles and highlighting selected navigation options.

 Acknowledge Actions Through Feedback